Wolfeboro Railroad: Decline

 In 1927, the B&M began using railcars on the line.
 In 1935, the lakefront station was closed, and on May 16, 1936, the B&M stopped running trains for passengers only, although it continued running mixed passenger and freight trains until about 1950.
 By the 1960s, only freight trains were running on the track.

 Once freight service became unprofitable, the B&M decided to close the line.
 However, throughout the 1970s and 1980s, several companies maintained the line as a heritage railway.
 On December 19, 1972, a new company called the Wolfeboro Rail Road Company (WRR) was founded and took over the line, running both freight trains and a tourist steam train and reopening the lakeshore station.
 On January 28, 1976, the WRR also began operation on a section of railroad owned by the State of NH, under an operating contract, on the opposite side of the lake, between Concord and Lincoln.
-However, in November 1977, facing financial trouble, the WRR's contract was awarded to the New England Southern Railroad, and heritage service stopped after the 1978 summer season.
+However, in November 1977, facing financial trouble, the contract for operations on the Concord to Lincoln line was cancelled, and a new contract was awarded to the Goodwin Railroad.

 In 1979, the Wolfeboro Steam Railroad Corporation bought the Wolfeboro line, running tourist trains from 1980 until 1985.
 In 1985, the line was purchased by the State of New Hampshire, which uses the right-of-way as the Wolfeboro Recreational Rail Trail, now known as the Cotton Valley Rail Trail.
 The rails are intact, and they are actively used by rail clubs.
 The rail corridor is maintained by members of the Cotton Valley Rail Trail Club.
 In 1987, Wolfeboro Station was struck by lightning and caught fire, and it was repaired by the town.